 Getting to the gym isn’t always possible.
-Sometimes, with all of your other commitments, you simply don’t have the time.
+There are times when, with all of your other commitments, you simply don’t have the time.
 On certain days it can feel like too much of a hassle.
 You have to get to the gym, get changed, do your workout, change again, and then drag yourself home.
 Under other circumstances like social distancing, workers strike or holidays, they may be flat-out closed!

 However, you still need to fit in your daily exercise, which is where home workouts come in handy.
-There are plenty of exercise options you can do at home, even if space is limited, you have no equipment, or you need to be mindful of the neighbors.
-Of course, the ideal situation would be to live in a building with a gym, which is certainly a possibility.
-You can rent an apartment from a company like Blueground.
-They offer stunning apartments that are completely furnished and fully equipped.
-And many properties exist in buildings with excellent gym facilities.
+There are plenty of exercise options you can do at home, even if there’s not a lot of space, you have no equipment, or you need to be mindful of the neighbors.
+To live in a building that offers amenities such as a gym and spa, rent an apartment from a company like Blueground.
+They offer stunning apartments that are completely furnished and fully-equipped.
+In addition, many of the properties exist in buildings with pools and/or excellent gym facilities.

 If you don’t happen to live in a building with a gym and moving isn’t an option right now, here are some tips to make equipment-free home workouts easier.

-While you don’t need a lot of space for most at-home workouts, you do need to have at least a small area that’s clear.
+While you don’t need a lot of space for most home workouts, you do need to have at least a small area that’s clear.
 The last thing you want to worry about is knocking things over and accidentally injuring yourself.
 Ensure that all mess and clutter have been dealt with before starting.

 The living room is a good choice because it’s usually the largest space in an apartment.
 If you have to, move any furniture and decorations out of the way.
 Just make sure you have a few feet of space in every direction so you can move around.

-Another good thing about working out in your living room is that you can watch T.V. while breaking a sweat.
+Another good thing about working out in your living room is that you can watch T.V. while being active.
 It is usually a nice distraction and might even double your workout time.

-Walls and furniture can also help.
-You can use a wall to work your legs and glutes, while a chair or a couch is perfect to work your triceps.
+Your walls and furniture can also help.
+You can use a wall to work your legs and glutes, while a chair or a couch is perfect for working your triceps.
 One thing you need to be careful about is the noise.
 If you’re too loud, you could end up with very angry neighbors, some of whom might not hesitate to file a noise complaint.

 Here are four ideas for equipment-free home workouts you can do in small spaces that won’t cause any disturbance to your neighbors.

 Though many workouts include high impact moves, jumping isn’t necessary for a good workout.
-It’s also something you want to avoid unless you live on the ground floor or just want to really annoy your neighbors.
+It’s also something you want to avoid unless you live on the ground floor or you know for a fact your neighbors are away.

 There are lots of low impact moves you can do that won’t make a sound but will still get your heart rate up.
 Squats, lunges, crunches, and planks are great low-impact exercises that are intense enough to get you sweating and quiet enough to do anytime.